jlawrence11/eos/README.md

 * `$xHigh`
     The last point calculated for the variable - the right side of the graph.
 * `$xStep`
     Stepping point for the variable.
-Suggested not to use a value less than `.01`.
-This is the precision of the graph.
+Set to null/false to use the smart xStep feature within the graph class.
 * `$xyGrid = false`
     Show `x/y` gridlines on the graph.
 Defaults to false.
 Each grid line is set at an integer, with a max of 30 lines, so it will calculate the stepping for it.
 When the grid is show, the lines are labeled along the top and left side of the image.
 * `$yGuess = true`